Primary

 Lie face down with your chest near the top of a 45-degree incline bench.
 Let your arms hang straight down perpendicular to the floor.
 Keep upper arms completely stationary—only your forearms should move as you curl toward your face.

-Want Spider Curl Barbell in your program?
+See where Spider Curl Barbell fits in your weekly plan

 Lie face down on incline bench at 45 degrees.